Divorce Attorney in San Antonio

 However, the marriage cannot dissolve, and the spouses cannot legally remarry until the end of the state’s waiting period, which, in Texas, is 60 days.
 If there are any disputes that cannot be agreed upon, additional court hearings and possibly a trial will be required.

-To begin the divorce process, contact our San Antonio divorce attorneys at (210) 361-3113 today.
+To begin the divorce process, call our San Antonio divorce attorneys at (210) 361-3113 today.